-Fluid flow simulation can help to design better ducts in apparatus engineering in order to increase the performance of the overall system.
-This project provides a good example for the practical usage of CFD in plant engineering applications.
+Fluid flow simulation can help produce a superior duct design in apparatus engineering in order to increase the performance of the overall system.
+This project provides a good example of the practical usage of CFD in plant engineering applications.

 The installation situation of apparatus engineering devices can be critical for their performance.
-The goal in this project was to create a homogeneous flow field in front of the apparatus in order to enhance its performance.
+This project’s goal was to create a homogeneous flow field in front of the apparatus in order to enhance its performance.

-Parallel to the design of the duct, the flow simulation capabilities of SimScale have been used to analyze each design regarding its impact on the flow pattern.
-The gained insights into the flow behavior enabled early design decisions, without the overhead of testing and prototyping.
+Parallel to the duct design, the flow simulation capabilities of SimScale have been used to analyze the impact on the flow pattern for each design.
+It was possible to use the insights into the flow behavior gained from using SimScale to make early design decisions, without the overhead of testing and prototyping.